FreddyHurkmans/cmock/README.md

 #include <stdint.h>
 ```

 The generated file starts with a header that indicates this is a generated file; it will also tell you the name of the source file and the generation date.
-Then we see the obvious multiple include protection and some includes that can be required *(note: the script doesn't check if they actually are required, it just includes them)*.
-It also includes your original headerfile, which will guarantee you that the generated mock functions are 100% compatible with your prototypes.
+Then we see the obvious multiple include protection and it includes your original headerfile, which will guarantee you that the generated mock functions are 100% compatible with your prototypes.
+It also adds some includes that can be required *(note: the script doesn't check if they actually are required, it just includes them)*.

 ```c
 #define MAX_NR_FUNCTION_CALLS 25